 ~Join us every first Sunday for CRAFTERNOONS from 12 pm to 4 pm!!

-~Craft & Draft will be returning starting November 17 from 6 pm-8 pm at Oden Brewing Company on 802 W Gate City Blvd
+~Craft & Draft has returned from 6 pm-8 pm at Oden Brewing Company on 802 W Gate City Blvd

-~Contact Shayla Doyal, Interim Education & Outreach Coordinator, firstname.lastname@example.org
+~Contact Shayla Doyal, Education Program & Outreach Coordinator, firstname.lastname@example.org

 Reconsidered Goods is a benefit for all that are involved — because of our501(c)(3) status, our donors are eligible for a tax deduction for the value of the items they donate.
 Community members have access to hard-to-find, affordable materials.
 Usable materials are kept from entering the waste stream.